reddoorla/reddoor-starter/README.md

 ## How to Use

-1) Fork this repo
+1) fork this repo

-2) Initiate new prismic repo and connect to this
+2) initiate new prismic repo and connect to this

-3) Launch site on netlify
+3) launch site on netlify

 4) set up prismic previews with netlify site

 5) wireframe site using slices of default components

 6) after receiving design, convert wireframed components into designed components

 //TODO: mirror prismic docs

+## Next steps

+### design

+address markup comments on currently implemented components, test components on all browsers

+### wireframer

+implement current components as prismic slices so tool is usable as a contentful wireframer that maps one to one with our current figma library

+### extending the component library

+add other designed components from the figma library, convert other commonly used components or systems into this repo as they are used

+## Bugs

+- arrow sometimes sticks on bump